nodejs/node/src/README.md

   using `args.GetIsolate()`.
 * Given a [`Context`][], using `context->GetIsolate()`.
 * Given a [`Environment`][], using `env->isolate()`.

+### V8 JavaScript values

+V8 provides classes that mostly correspond to JavaScript types; for example, `v8::Value` is a class representing any kind of JavaScript type, with subclasses such as `v8::Number` (which in turn has subclasses like `v8::Int32`), `v8::Boolean` or `v8::Object`.
+Most types are represented by subclasses of `v8::Object`, e.g. `v8::Uint8Array` or `v8::Date`.

 <a id="js-handles"></a>
 ### JavaScript value handles